How Much Does it Cost to Sell a House?

 Some sellers will try to save money by not using an attorney.
 A big mistake!
 An attorney is the best insurance policy for protecting your best interests in a real estate transaction.

-Having been in the real estate industry for the past thirty-four years, I would never recommend to a seller to try to avoid this sellers closing cost.
+Having been in the real estate industry for the past thirty-four years, I would never recommend a seller avoid this seller’s closing cost.
 Using an attorney to protect your interests in the sale is the best money you could ever spend.

 Prorated Property Taxes